sjd9021/javascript-exercises/README.md

    To complete an exercise, you will need to go to the exercise directory with `cd exerciseName` in the terminal and run `npm test exerciseName.spec.js`.
 This should run the test file and show you the output.
 When you run a test for the first time, it will fail.
 This is by design!
 You must open the exercise file and write the code needed to get the test to pass.

-1. Some of the exercises have test conditions defined in their spec file as `test.skip` instead of `test`.
+1. Some of the exercises have test conditions defined in their spec file as `test` instead of `test`.
 This is intentional.
-Once all `test`s pass, you will change the next `test.skip` to `test` and test your code again.
-You will do this until all conditions are satisfied. **All tests must pass at the same time**, and you should not have any instances of `test.skip` in the spec file when you are finished with an exercise.
+Once all `test`s pass, you will change the next `test` to `test` and test your code again.
+You will do this until all conditions are satisfied. **All tests must pass at the same time**, and you should not have any instances of `test` in the spec file when you are finished with an exercise.
 1. Once you successfully finish an exercise, check the `solutions` directory within each exercise to compare it with yours.
    - You should not be checking the solution for an exercise until you finish it!
    - If your solution differs wildly from TOP's solution (and still passes the exercise's requirements), that is completely fine.
 Feel free to ask about it in our Discord if there are parts you do not understand.